bachlge/Ui5-Addon/Components.md

 ### API checked v1.1.2
-new ... need to integrate into Demo-View form ... imports InputElementsFormSupport.js, has name attribute set label ... implements HasLabel
+new ... need to integrate into Demo-View form ... imports `InputElementsFormSupport.js`, has `name` attribute label ... implements Vaadin-HasLabel
 Listener, Listener* ...
 Component has Listener, *need to be implemented, then integrated in Demo-View Fiori ... this is a Fiori Component (at the moment does not make any difference)